NCAS-CMS/cms-website/_posts/news/2023-06-21-archer2-os-upgrade-suite-changes.md

 ---
 Following the ARCHER2 OS Upgrade, NCAS-CMS have now rebuilt all software that we maintain centrally under ```$UMDIR```.

 Before restarting UM suites there are a number of changes that users need to make to their suites.
+The model executables must also be rebuilt before resuming the run.

-These changes are detailed on our [ARCHER2 OS Upgrade]({{ '/archer2/os-upgrade/' | relative_url }}) page.
+Suite changes and instructions on how to restart a suite are detailed on our [ARCHER2 OS Upgrade]({{ '/archer2/os-upgrade/' | relative_url }}) page.

+If you encounter any problems please raise them on the [NCAS-CMS Helpdesk](https://cms-helpdesk.ncas.ac.uk)

 {% comment %} Leave below here {% endcomment %}
 ## All News Items